650th Regional Support Group

 Brig.
 Gen. John M. Dreska, commanding general, 311th Expeditionary Sustainment Command, passes the colors Col. David Nowicki during a change of command ceremony held on August 15, 2021.

 650th Regional Support Group is a United States Army Reserve unit which controls a Combat Sustainment Support Battalion and Transportation units within California and Nevada.
-The current Commander for this unit is Colonel (United States) David G. Nowicki.
-COL Nowicki is a Logistics officer.
+The current Commander for this unit is Colonel David G. Nowicki.
+COL Nowicki is a logistics officer.

-Units
+Organization

-The command is made up of the following units:
+The 650th Regional Support Group is a subordinate unit of the 311th Expeditionary Sustainment Command.
+As of January 2026 the group consists of the following units: